kslamph/teleflow/docs/flow-guide.md

 - `Validator`: A `teleflow.FlowValidatorFunc` to validate user input for this step.
 Its signature is `func(input string) (isValid bool, message string, validatedInput interface{}, err error)`.
 - `NextStep`: The name of the default next step if no other transition matches.
 - `Transitions`: A map `map[string]string` where keys are user inputs and values are the names of the next step to transition to.
-- `StepType`: A `FlowStepType` (e.g., `StepTypeText`, `StepTypeChoice`).
-Currently, this is more for informational purposes; UI automation based on type is a potential future enhancement.
 - `InvalidInputMessage`: A message to send if validation fails and `StayOnInvalidInput` is true.

 ### `FlowManager`